Tiridates III of Armenia: Conversion

+The conversion to Christianity proved to be a pivotal event in Armenian history.
+According to the scholar of Zoroastrianism Mary Boyce, it seems that the Christianisation of Armenia by the Arsacids of Armenia was partly in defiance of the Sassanids.

 Rest of reign

 The switch from the traditional Zoroastrianism to Christianity was not an easy one.
 Tiridates often used force to impose this new faith upon the people and many armed conflicts ensued, due to Zoroastrianism being deeply rooted in the Armenian people.
 An actual battle took place between the king's forces and the Zoroastrian camp, resulting in the weakening of polytheistic military strength.
 Tiridates thus spent the rest of his life trying to eliminate all ancient beliefs and in doing so destroyed countless statues, temples and written documents.
 As a result, little is known from local sources about ancient Armenian history and culture.
 The king worked feverishly to spread the faith and died in 330.
 Movses Khorenatsi states that several members of the nakharar families conspired against Tiridates and eventually poisoned him.